Alexander P. Isakov, MD, MPH

 Emory School of Medicine

-Alexander P. Isakov, MD, MPH, is the founding Executive Director of CEPAR and a Professor of Emergency Medicine.
+Alexander P. Isakov, MD, MPH, is the founding Executive Director of CEPAR and a Professor of Emergency Medicine at Emory University.
 He has led the development of the CEPAR office, providing oversight and leadership for numerous initiatives aimed at improving the disaster resilience of Emory and the broader community.
 His professional experience includes service as an officer in the United States Navy, consulting for the CDC, deploying with the National Disaster Medical System, and providing leadership in EMS and disaster preparedness.
 He is also the director for Emory’s Section of Prehospital and Disaster Medicine, whose faculty and staff provide medical oversight for 911 communications centers, first responders, and air and ground ambulance services in the metropolitan Atlanta area.

 Dr. Isakov has been active in programs to improve EMS and community disaster resilience locally, regionally, and nationally.
 He founded and directs the Emory-Grady EMS Bio-Safety Transport Program, which supports the Emory University Hospital Serious Communicable Diseases Unit and the CDC for the transport and management of persons confirmed or suspected to have a high consequence infectious disease.
 He led the team that developed SORT, the Strategy for Off-site Rapid Triage, designed to triage patients during flu pandemics that was featured on interactive websites hosted by the Microsoft Corporation and the US Department of Health and Human Services during the 2009 flu pandemic, and repurposed for the COVID-2019 pandemic (www.c19check.com).